appbnr/appbnr.github.io/docs/platform/make-digitalization-easier-for-all.md

 ## The Challenges

 For businesses:
-* High and unpredictable costs
+* _High and unpredictable costs_: If high costs are already an issue, their escalation during project execution can be an even greater challenge.
-* Lengthy and uncertain delivery times
+* _Lengthy and uncertain delivery times_: Consider the number of times you've been informed that projects cannot meet the agreed-upon deadlines and require continuous extensions.

 For developers:
 * Programming is only a part of the lifecycle of business solutions.
 A more and more complex technology stack prevents individuals or small teams to be able to delvier software solutions.